CassieW999/PetSittersApp/README.md

 ### Luhan Wen

+- implemented the camera function for users to upload and show their pets' photoes
 - implemented authentification features such as login, regitster and signout
-- implemented the todolist tab to filter by my related posts as owner or sitter
+- implemented the todolist screen to filter by my related posts as owner or sitter
 - implemented the firebase set-up and basic CRUD operations
 - implemented the initial readme.md